gh-2132/INFO-4190-Github-Practice/README.md

 ### INFO 4190 GitHub Practice ###

-This is a simple calculator program to demonstrate the basics of using GitHub to manage projects.
+This is a simple calculator program that I will use to demonstrate the basics of using GitHub to manage projects.